What is Integrated Marketing? How to build a powerful campaign?

 - Landing page performance: in this context, landing page can be any online destination that you aim to lead customers to.
 That can be any page from an actual event landing page one your website, to the Google Form where customers are surveyed.
 Look at key metrics such as traffic, unique page views, bounce rate, average time on page, etc.

-Why can integrated marketing be your marketing strategy in 2021?
+Why can integrated marketing be your marketing strategy?

 Integrated marketing can be called a combination of traditional and modern marketing with the usage of various tactics such as print ads, direct mails, event marketing, personal sales, social marketing, email marketing, content marketing, SEO, etc. When combining all these elements together, you can see the synergistic effect.